tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 Each instance of `bdqffdq:ActedUpon` SHOULD have one to many `bdqffdq:composedOf` object properties linking it to specific `Information Elements`.

-Each instance of a subclass of `bdqffdq:DataQualityNeed` MAY have exactly one `bdqffdq:hasConsultedInformationElement` property linking it to a `bdqffdq:Consulted`.
+Each instance of a subclass of `bdqffdq:DataQualityNeed` SHOULD have zero or exactly one `bdqffdq:hasConsultedInformationElement` property linking it to a `bdqffdq:Consulted`.

 Each instance of `bdqffdq:Consulted` SHOULD have one to many `bdqffdq:composedOf` object properties linking it to specific `Information Elements`.